E. Guigal - Côte-Rôtie La Landonne 2021

 Wine rated (2023 guide) 93-96/100

-Côte-Rôtie La Landonne 2021 opens with pronounced aromas of black olive, pencil shavings, dried meat, raspberry and woody spices.
-Fragrant nuances of orange blossom and violets add a floral touch.
-Ripe, firm yet remarkably polished tannins provide solid structure.
+The 2021 Côte-Rôtie La Landonne opens with pronounced aromas of black olive, pencil shavings, dried meat, raspberry, and woody spices.
+Fragrant hints of orange blossom and violet add a floral touch.
+The ripe, firm but remarkably polished tannins provide a solid structure.
 Showing more energy and ambition than La Mouline and La Turque, La Landonne 2021 is a medium-bodied Côte-Rôtie with scope and concentration.

 Jeb Dunnuck